-When we recently ran an article about how one Swedish band could spur the listener to learn the language, it got us wondering if many readers had similar experiences.
+When we ran an article about how one Swedish band could spur the listener to learn the language, it got us wondering if many readers had similar experiences.

 The answer was an emphatic 'yes', with many readers picking up the lingo from contemporary singers like Veronica Maggio, or older acts like Ebba Grön.